Employment law - overview

 As well as undermining morale, illegal discrimination can lead to workplace grievances.
 Employee discrimination is covered by the Equality Act 2010.

 Employment tribunal claims are a worrying prospect for any employer.
-A tribunal case is a no-win situation – even if the claim is unjustified.
+Read our introduction to the employment tribunal process.

 Every business needs to be aware of its obligations under minimum wage and equal pay laws, as well as recent pensions auto-enrolment changes.